pytorch/tutorials/README.md

 Here is how you can create a new tutorial (for a detailed description, see [CONTRIBUTING.md](./CONTRIBUTING.md)):

-Before submitting a new tutorial read [PyTorch Tutorial Submission Policy](./tutorial_submission_policy.md)
+NOTE: Before submitting a new tutorial, read [PyTorch Tutorial Submission Policy](./tutorial_submission_policy.md).

 1. Create a Python file.
 If you want it executed while inserted into documentation, save the file with the suffix `tutorial` so that the file name is `your_tutorial.py`.
 2. Put it in one of the `beginner_source`, `intermediate_source`, `advanced_source` directory based on the level of difficulty.
 If it is a recipe, add it to `recipes_source`.
 For tutorials demonstrating unstable prototype features, add to the `prototype_source`.